HoomanAshaari/expense-tracker/README.md

 endpoint are provided in the OpenAPI documentation for you, but I'm going to list main steps that you should take to be able to use the app.

-1) First you should create an account using
+1) First, you should create an account using
    [sign-up API](http://localhost:8080/expense-tracker/api/v1/users/sign-up).

 2) Now that you have a user signed-up, you can log in using